-The Official Statement will be approved as to form and content and the use thereof in the offering of the Bonds will be authorized, ratified and approved by the City Council, and the Purchasers will be furnished, upon request, at the time of payment for and the delivery of the Bonds, a certified copy of such approval, duly executed by the proper officials of the Issuer.
+The Official Statement has been approved as to form and content and the use thereof in the offering of the Bonds has been authorized, ratified and approved by the City Council, and the Purchasers will be furnished, upon request, at the time of payment for and the delivery of the Bonds, a certified copy of such approval, duly executed by the proper officials of the Issuer.

-The Ordinance will also approve the form and content of this Official Statement, and any addenda, supplement or amendment thereto issued on behalf of the Issuer, and authorize its further use in the reoffering of the Bonds by the Purchasers.
+The Ordinance approved the form and content of this Official Statement, and any addenda, supplement or amendment thereto issued on behalf of the Issuer, and authorized its further use in the reoffering of the Bonds by the Purchasers.

-This Official Statement will be approved by the City Council of the Issuer for distribution in accordance with the provisions of the Rule.
+This Official Statement has been approved by the City Council of the Issuer for distribution in accordance with the provisions of the Rule.

 ATTEST: CITY OF HALTOM CITY, TEXAS

-/s/
+/s/ Dr. An Truong

 Mayor

-/s/ City of Haltom City, Texas
+/s/ Art Camacho City of Haltom City, Texas

-City Secretary
+City Secretary , , , , , , , , , , , , , , , , , , , ,

 City of Haltom City, Texas